I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 My wife is Japanese and tonight I'll translate this information: http://mextrad.blob.core.windows.net/page/12_Chiba.html

 My Japanese translation skills aren't great but I can read a graph.
-It's flat. over 7 years ago
+It's flat. about 9 years ago

 OK.
 The translation of this table is as follows.
 The top table is radiation in the air and the table below it is radiation measured in the tap water.

 I'll start with the bottom one first because it's easy: there is none.
 Zero.
 Nothing.
 Neither iodine 131 nor Cesium 137.

 The Blue line in the table at the top is radiation in the air at it's worst point on march 15.
 The red line Is today, the first week of May.
 The note below that is background radiation measured before the accident of 0.022 ~ 0.044.

 So this would suggest that it isn't getting worse nor is it measurably worse than before the earthquake. about 9 years ago